-Preakness 2020: No fans, no traffic, no booze, no May heat
+Jesus’ Team finishes a surprising 3rd in Preakness at 40-1

-BALTIMORE (AP) — There was no traffic jam, no one hawking souvenirs or food outside Pimlico Race Course and not a six-pack in sight.
+There was no traffic jam, no one hawking souvenirs or food outside Pimlico Race Course and not a six-pack in sight.

-The scene inside the track on Saturday was even weirder.
+The scene inside the track was even weirder.
 The infield was devoid of fans and rock bands, there was no one in the grandstand and no one at the betting windows.
 There were no vendors selling Black-Eyed Susan drinks because there was no one there to buy them.

 And, sadly, no cheering or yelling as the horses headed toward the finish line.